-If your prayer plants soil repels water regularly then its a good idea to add some horticultural grit to the potting mix (around 25%) to increase the porosity of the soil.
+If your prayer plant’s soil repels water regularly then it is a good idea to add some horticultural grit to the potting mix (around 25%) to increase the porosity of the soil.
 This should help water infiltrate more easily even if the potting soil has dried out.

 Prayer Plant Turning Leggy

 If the prayer plant has leggy stems then this is most likely due to a lack of light.
 Prayer plants need bright indirect light to grow to their best.

 If the prayer plant is in too much shade then the leaf stems grow longer and leggy in search of more light.
 If the plant is in a shaded room then the leaves do not have enough energy to support the plant and the stems weaken causing them to droop.

 However, if the prayer plant is in direct sunlight on a window sill then the leaves are likely to bleach yellow or just fade in color (depending on the intensity of the sunlight).

 The key is to find a bright room (South facing) but out of any harsh direct sunlight.

 This should provide the prayer plant with the energy it needs to display its leaves and prevent the plant from being leggy.

 If the prayer plant has been in dark shade for too long then it may not recover from its leggy appearance.
 You can however attempt to propagate the prayer plant and grow a healthy plant.
 Watch this helpful YouTube video below for how to propagate prayer plants: